domainsofapp/domainsofapp.github.io/_posts/2018-01-04-notable-books.md

 You Shall Know Our Velocity! by Dave Eggers
 Zen Mind, Beginner's Mind by Shunryū Suzuki (author) and Trudy Dixon (RIP) & Richard Baker (editors) (ok)
 Zorba the Greek by Nikos Kazantzakis

+## Notable Comics
+Calvin and Hobbes by Bill Watterson